protocolbuffers/protobuf/docs/cmake_protobuf_generate.md

 - `APPEND_PATH` — A flag that causes the base path of all proto schema files to be added to `IMPORT_DIRS`.

-Single value arguments:
+Single-value arguments:

 - `LANGUAGE` — A single value: cpp or python.
 Determines what kind of source files are being generated.
 - `OUT_VAR` — Name of a CMake variable that will be filled with the paths to the generated source files.
 - `EXPORT_MACRO` — Name of a macro that is applied to all generated Protobuf message classes and extern variables.
-It can e.g. be used to declare DLL exports.
+It can, for example, be used to declare DLL exports.
-- `PROTOC_OUT_DIR` — Output directory of generated source files, defaults to `CMAKE_CURRENT_BINARY_DIR`.
+- `PROTOC_OUT_DIR` — Output directory of generated source files.
+Defaults to `CMAKE_CURRENT_BINARY_DIR`.
 - `PLUGIN` — An optional plugin executable.
-This could e.g. be the path to `grpc_cpp_plugin`.
+This could, for example, be the path to `grpc_cpp_plugin`.
-- `PLUGIN_OPTIONS` — Additional options provided to the plugin, e.g. `generate_mock_code=true` for the gRPC cpp plugin.
+- `PLUGIN_OPTIONS` — Additional options provided to the plugin, such as `generate_mock_code=true` for the gRPC cpp plugin.
 - `DEPENDENCIES` — Arguments forwarded to the `DEPENDS` of the underlying `add_custom_command` invocation.
 - `TARGET` — CMake target that will have the generated files added as sources.

-Multi value arguments:
+Multi-value arguments:

 - `PROTOS` — List of proto schema files.
 If omitted, then every source file ending in *proto* of `TARGET` will be used.
 - `IMPORT_DIRS` — A common parent directory for the schema files.
-E.g., if the schema file is `proto/helloworld/helloworld.proto` and the import directory `proto/` then the generated files are `${PROTOC_OUT_DIR}/helloworld/helloworld.pb.h` and `${PROTOC_OUT_DIR}/helloworld/helloworld.pb.cc`.
+For example, if the schema file is `proto/helloworld/helloworld.proto` and the import directory `proto/` then the generated files are `${PROTOC_OUT_DIR}/helloworld/helloworld.pb.h` and `${PROTOC_OUT_DIR}/helloworld/helloworld.pb.cc`.
 - `GENERATE_EXTENSIONS` — If LANGUAGE is omitted then this must be set to the extensions that protoc generates.
 - `PROTOC_OPTIONS` — Additional arguments that are forwarded to protoc.